-Salary is taxed at a higher rate than dividends, but there are several reasons to consider paying yourself a salary.
-You receive a legally recognizable personal income.
-You can use your salary to save for retirement through involuntary CPP and voluntary RRSP contributions.
+Although salary is taxed at a higher rate than dividends, there are several reasons to consider paying yourself a salary.
+For one, you receive a legally recognizable personal income.
+You can also use your salary to save for retirement through involuntary CPP and voluntary RRSP contributions.
 If you rely on forced retirement savings, it’s better to take a salary so you don’t fall behind on contributions.

-However, you have to go through payroll processes if you pay yourself a salary, including setting up a payroll account with the Canada Revenue Agency.
+However, you have to go through payroll processes if you pay yourself a salary, including setting up a payroll account with the Canada Revenue Agency (CRA).
 Paying yourself a salary also limits what you can do with your company’s cash flow.

 Dividends: Advantages and Disadvantages

 Dividends offer room for greater cash flow for the business, since dividends avoid mandatory retirement contribution rules.
 They’re a better option if you can manage retirement through non-traditional methods, since dividends don’t trigger CPP contributions or count towards RRSP contribution limits.
-If you only pay yourself in dividends, you’ll have a harder time applying for non-business credit, such as a mortgage, because dividends do not count towards your salary calculations on loan applications.
+However, if you only pay yourself in dividends, you have a harder time applying for non-business credit, such as a mortgage, because dividends don’t count toward your salary calculations on loan applications.